nene/prettier-plugin-sql-cst/STYLE_GUIDE.md

 - :white_check_mark: - decided and implemented
 - :heavy_check_mark: - decided, but not yet implemented
 - :question: - undecided
+- :wrench: - can be disabled by setting `sqlCanonicalSyntax: false`

 ## Generic whitespace